HPCRL/ASPLOS_artifact/README.md

 * For stable experiment results, please disable hyperthreading and fix the frequency to the base frequency of the processor, please check section Extension and variance for details
 * We currently support 2 different ISAs: avx2 and avx512.
 We predefined micro-kernel shape for the 2 ISAs.
 AVX2 has only 1 type of micro-kernel with shape 6x16, AVX512 has 2 types of micro-kernel with shape 7x32 (used in run_fromfile_small.sh) and 10x32 (used in run_fromfile.sh).
 We have only tested avx2 implementation on avx2 CPUs, and avx512 implmentation on avx512 CPUs.
 Imporper selection of micro-kernel could result undefined errors.
 * We use one of the common way to parse the arguments from user's terminal, that is "$1, $2" will be considered as the 1st and 2nd argument from user's terminal input.
 It could be possible that some other software/configuration on users platform insert some predefined argument into the /bin/bash environment, and brings to argument parsing failure.
+* When we run the tvm experiment in the training part, we have not seen stall progress as one reviewer reported after configuration space has been printed on the terminal.
+Manually killing the python job can show the stack frame at the stuck location.

 ## Extensions are variance
 * To maintain the stability of performance, it is required to guarantee there are no background processes/deamons alive when experiments are running.
 It is more likely to happen on reserarch/public clusters, where user does not have permission to turnoff deamon processes.
 Failure of cleaning up the background processes result in very unstable performance measurement.